-During my early childhood my family lived on the bayou in Southeast Texas.
+During my early childhood, my family lived on the bayou in Southeast Texas.
 “On the bayou” sounds like an exaggeration until you view the address in Google Satelite.
-Living in that environment- playing in the Spanish moss covered woods, swimming in the murky bayou inlet, and being aware of the many life-threatening animals- certainly left an imprint on me.
+Living in that environment – playing in the Spanish moss-covered woods and swimming in the murky bayou inlet – certainly left an imprint on me.

 What do you do when you aren’t working?

 For the last nine months it is all about Arthur, our baby.
 Before that, if I wasn’t in my metals studio I was outdoors with my husband, Ryan.
 We also traveled a lot.
 And we both have huge families we enjoy.